HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 Due to technical, organizational, or legal reasons, mCODE Data Senders MAY exclude some cancer patients from mCODE.
 In that case, the mCODE Data Sender MUST implement [profile search](https://www.hl7.org/fhir/search.html#profile) indicate which patients fall into the scope of mCODE by populating `Patient.meta.profile` with the mCODE CancerPatient profile (`http://hl7.org/fhir/us/mcode/StructureDefinition/mcode-cancer-patient`).
 Patients not explicitly indicated by this method are assumed to be out of scope, regardless of any cancer diagnosis.

-#### mCODE Bundle
+#### mCODE Patient Bundle

-An mCODE Bundle is the complete set of data for a particular patient corresponding to the set of supported profiles of an mCODE Data Sender.
+An [mCODE Patient Bundle](StructureDefinition-mcode-patient-bundle-definitions.html) is the complete set of data for a particular patient corresponding to the set of supported profiles of an mCODE Data Sender.
 An mCODE Data Sender MUST be capable of producing a valid mCODE bundle for all of its mCODE patients (as defined above).

 #### mCODE Profiles